 Most bars have a few call drinks that are based on what’s popular in the region or at their establishment.
 A call drink may be consumed by itself, with other cocktail ingredients, or with a garnish.

 Call drinks can be any particular brand of alcohol.
 Examples of call drinks include a Bacardi and coke, Stoli and cranberry, or Tanqueray and tonic.
 All of these beverages include specific alcohol brands, like Tanqueray gin and Bacardi rum.
 Other call drinks include Bacardi, Jack Daniel’s, Domaine, Fireball Cinnamon, Absolut, and Hennessy.

 What are the 10 most popular mixed drinks?

 Here are 10 of the most popular mixed drinks:

 - Apple martini

 Including popular call drinks in your bar stock is a step towards success.
-Not only will you have premium flavors for popular cocktail recipes, you’ll have customers’ most desired brands for regular service.
+Not only will you have premium flavors for popular cocktail recipes, you’ll have customers’ most desired brands for regular service (and you'll avoid the 86 meaning).
 Keep an eye on which brands and flavors sell best at your establishment so you can optimize your inventory over time.